-Please note that not all HMOs cover civil union partners/domestic partners and/or their children.
+Note: Not all HMOs cover civil union partners/domestic partners and/or their children.
 For more specific information, contact your HMO directly.

-Coverage generally will remain in effect through December31 of the year in which the child reaches the maximum age of 26.
+Coverage generally will remain in effect through December 31 of the year in which the child reaches the maximum age of 26.
 However, for some HMOs, coverage ends on the last day of the month in which the child reaches the maximum age.
 For specific information, contact your HMO directly.
-For more information on when coverage ends, see "When Coverage Ends" beginning on page 35.
+For more information on when coverage ends, see "When Coverage Ends" beginning on page 31.

 State laws apply only to fully insured plans.
-See the list of fully insured plans in the Medical subsection of the Health care benefits section of this Benefits Handbook.
+See the list of fully insured plans in the Medical subsection of the Health Care Benefits section of this Benefits Handbook.

-No dependent can be covered under these Plans as both an employee and as an eligible dependent or as an eligible dependent of more than one employee.
+No dependent can be covered under these Plans as both an employee and an eligible dependent or as an eligible dependent of more than one employee.